OraOpenSource/apex-text-messages/README.md

 **Before any of this operation a backup of existing state is performed.**

 After both, an application and a language is selected, additional report is shown - Messages.
 This report is showing comparison between existing application text messages and prepared messages.
 Report is also showing status for each text message.
-Matching : Text message is the same in selected application and in prepared messages Difference : Text message is not the same in selected application and in prepared messages Not imported into application : Text message exists only in prepared messages Message exists only in application: Text message exists only in selected application.
+* Matching : Text message is the same in selected application and in prepared messages
+* Difference : Text message is not the same in selected application and in prepared messages
+* Not imported into application : Text message exists only in prepared messages
+* Message exists only in application: Text message exists only in selected application.

+## Copy Messages
+With Copy Messages, messages can be copied or merged directly between two applications.
+For source application only applications with existing translations are shown.
+After you select source application, all languages with existing text messages for selected source application are shown in language select list.
+Only after both, source application and language are selected, it is possible to select target application.
+Target application names with icon in front of the name indicates that text messages for target application and selected language already exists.

+After a source and a target application and a language is selected, different operations can be performed
+* Copy messages: Copy (insert) source text messages into target application.
+This option is possible only when there are no existing text messages in target application.
+* Merge messages: Merge (insert and update) source text messages into/with target application.
+* Append messages: Append (add only new) source text messages to target application.

+**Before any of this operation a backup of existing state is performed.**

+Report on this page will show you comparison between existing source application and target application text messages.
+Report will show you status for each message.
+* Matching : Text message is the same in source application and target application
+* Difference : Text message is not the same in source application and target application
+* Only in source application : Text message exists only in source application
+* Only in target application: Text message exists only in target application.